DataDog/integrations-core/jboss_wildfly/README.md

 #### Log Collection

-Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`:
+To enable collecting logs in the Datadog Agent, update `logs_enabled` in `datadog.yaml`:
 ```
     logs_enabled: true
 ```